rtyler/brokenco.de/_posts/2019-03-13-clickety-clack.md

 - opinion
 ---

-Considering the percentage of my days which are spend typing on a keyboard, it should come as no surprise that I might have thoughts on what makes a "good" versus a "bad" keyboard.
-In fact, I think everybody who uses a tool with this level of frequency should have thoughts on what makes something good or bad.
+Considering the percentage of my day which is spent typing on a keyboard, it should come as no surprise that I might have thoughts on what makes a "good" versus a "bad" keyboard.
+In fact, I think everybody who uses a tool with this level of frequency should have thoughts on what qualities make variations of the tool good or bad.

 This week I received a [Kinesis Freestyle Pro](https://kinesis-ergo.com/shop/freestyle-pro/) based on a recommendation